 thumbnail_alt_text===Pulse Ox Advocates

 The air was crisp and the laughter was flowing when a group of American Heart Association advocates made their way to Cheyenne to share stories and say thank you to Governor Matt Mead for supporting a simple lifesaving pulse oximetry test for Wyoming newborns.
 After several years of fighting for this law, advocates were thrilled to meet each other and celebrate this victory.
-You can see check out the day on our @YoureTheCureWY Twitter page by clicking HERE.

 The meeting highlighted 8-year-old Maverick Schutte and 8-year-old Wyatt Berkovitz, who were both born with severe cases of CCHD.
 Maverick shared with the Governor his adventure of throwing the first pitch at a Boston Red Sox game and forming a unique bond with star player, David Ortiz, also known as ‘Big Papi’.
 Wyatt, introduced the Governor to his stuffed bunny, named Coconut.
 Wyatt told the Governor that he takes Coconut everywhere, including all of his doctor appointments, two open heart surgeries and a special camp in Denver for children with critical congenital heart defects.
 In exchange for a GRFW Red Dress pin, Governor Mead gave Maverick, Wyatt, and Coconut an official Governor’s pin, with the state’s iconic bucking horse and rider, resting on an outline of the state of Wyoming.